-In a proposed rulemaking published on September 21, 2018 (83 FR 47856), EPA proposed to approve changes to Kentucky regulation 401 KAR 51:010, which update, as of October 6, 2016, the description and attainment or nonattainment status of geographic areas within the Commonwealth with regard to a number of the NAAQS.
-The Commonwealth of Kentucky last amended Regulation 401 KAR 51:010 in 1997 and, since that time, EPA has promulgated several changes to the designations of areas within the Commonwealth.
-As a result, Kentucky has amended Regulation 401 KAR 51:010 by updating, as of October 6, 2016, the attainment status designations in Sections 4 through 8 and Section 10 for CO, Pb, NO2, O3, PM2.5, and total suspended solids
+In a notice of proposed rulemaking (NPRM) published on October 19, 2020 (85 FR 66295), EPA proposed to approve changes to Kentucky rule 401 Kentucky Administrative Regulation (KAR) 51:010, Attainment status designations, which update the description and attainment or nonattainment status of geographic areas within the Commonwealth with regard to a number of the NAAQS.
+The Commonwealth of Kentucky last amended Regulation 401 KAR 51:010 in 2016.

-to conform with EPA's designations as reflected in 40 CFR 81.318.
-Regulation 401 KAR 51:010 has also been amended by making minor textual modifications to the NECESSITY, FUNCTION, AND CONFORMITY section.
+Since that time, EPA promulgated the 2015 8-hour ozone NAAQS and redesignated several areas within the Commonwealth.
+Kentucky amended 401 KAR 51:010 in 2019 by updating the attainment status designations in Sections 7 through 9 for O3, PM less than 2.5 microns in diameter (PM2.5), and SO2 to conform with EPA's attainment status designations in 40 CFR 81.318.
+Regulation 401 KAR 51:010 has also been amended by making one minor textual modification to the NECESSITY, FUNCTION, AND CONFORMITY section.
 The details of Kentucky's submission and the rationale for EPA's action are explained in the proposed rulemaking.
-Comments on the proposed rulemaking were due on or before October 22, 2018.
-EPA did not receive any relevant comments on the proposed action.
-EPA is now taking final action to approve the above-referenced revisions.
+Comments on the October 19, 2020, NPRM were due on or before November 18, 2020.
+EPA did not receive any comments on the October 19, 2020, NPRM.
+EPA is now taking final action to approve the above-referenced changes.

 II.
 Incorporation by Reference

 In this notice, EPA is finalizing EPA rule regulatory text that includes incorporation by reference.
 In accordance with requirements of 1 CFR 51.5, EPA is finalizing the incorporation by reference of Kentucky regulation 401 KAR 51:010, Attainment status designations, state effective November 19, 2019, which was revised to be consistent with the federal attainment status designations for the areas within the Commonwealth.
 EPA has made, and will continue to make, these materials generally available through www.regulations.gov and at the EPA Region 4 Office (please contact the person identified in the FOR FURTHER INFORMATION CONTACT section of this preamble for more information).
 Therefore, these materials have been approved by EPA for inclusion in the SIP, have been incorporated by reference by EPA into that plan, are fully federally enforceable under sections 110 and 113 of the CAA as of the effective date of the final rulemaking of EPA's approval, and will be incorporated by reference by the Director of the Federal Register in the next update to the SIP compilation.

 III.
 Final Action

-EPA is taking final action to approve portions of the Commonwealth of Kentucky's SIP revision submitted on December 13, 2016, because the changes are consistent with the CAA and EPA regulations.
-The submission amends Start Printed Page 11871and updates Kentucky regulation 401 KAR 51:010, Attainment status designations, to conform with the federal attainment status designations in 40 CFR 81.318.
+EPA is taking final action to approve portions of the Commonwealth of Kentucky's SIP revision submitted on December 9, 2019, because the changes are consistent with the CAA and EPA regulations.
+The submission amends Start Printed Page 11871and updates Kentucky regulation 401 KAR 51:010, Attainment status designations, to conform with EPA's attainment status designations in 40 CFR 81.318.
 EPA is proposing to approve these changes because they are consistent with the CAA and EPA regulations.